To educate each girl in a safe, supportive, Christian environment, to be a confident, lifelong learner.

 If you are popping into the office briefly and it is not at the beginning of the day or end of the day, please feel free to park in the carpark or along the drive.

 For safety reasons, please:

-- Only use the driveway off Dee Street when dropping off or picking up boarders or a sick child and when popping into the office as explained above.
+- Only use the driveway off Dee Street when dropping off or picking up a sick child and when popping into the office as explained above.